Ukrainian PM warns Russia may try to disrupt Sunday's election

 Western governments supported the "Euromaidan" winter protests in Kiev that forced Yanukovich to flee to Russia, but Moscow denounced his overthrow as a coup.
 Russia went on to annex Crimea and back separatists in a conflict that has killed more than 3,700 people.

-"We need ... full mobilisation of the whole law-enforcement system to prevent violations of the election process and any attempts at terrorist acts during the elections," Yatseniuk said.
+"We need ... full mobilization of the whole law-enforcement system to prevent violations of the election process and any attempts at terrorist acts during the elections," Yatseniuk said.

 "Realistically, we are in a state of Russian aggression and we have before us one more challenge - to hold parliamentary elections ...
 The choice (of voters) will be made by the ballot-paper and an honest expression of will and not automatic weapons," Yatseniuk said.